JuliaDSP/Deconvolution.jl/doc/index.rst

 '''''''''''''''''

-Here is an example of use of :func:`lucy` function to perform the Richardson-Lucy deconvolution of an image convolved with point spread function that models licensed aberration.
+Here is an example of use of :func:`lucy` function to perform the Richardson-Lucy deconvolution of an image convolved with point spread function that models lens aberration.

 .. code-block:: julia